StevenCash/Book-Lists/Mathematics.md

 This book is a sort of survey of the different fields of mathematics and gives some samples of the methods and types of problems one might encounter in the different areas.

+#### **Fundamentals of Applied Probability and Random Processes** by Oliver Ibe

+This is the best mid-level book on probability and random processes I have found.
+It is very thorough, and mostly understandable.
+This is a good follow-up to Bertsikis and Tsitsiklis.
+Be sure to find a copy of the solutions manual, you will need it as many of the problems are fairly complex and challenging.

 <!--More to be added later.-->